Health Emergency on Campus

 *Regular postgraduate students have the same benefits and conditions as undergraduate students, provided that they have a current healthcare contract (ISAPRE or FONASA) or health insurance in contractual partnership with the university.

-*Regular exchange students in Chile, if attending a public hospital, have State School insurance coverage for accidents in academic activities.
+*Foreign Regular students in Chile (UC degree-seeking), if attending a public hospital, have State School insurance coverage for accidents in academic activities.
 If attending the UC CHRISTUS Clinical Hospital, they must pay 100% of the medical service provided in the hospital.